Kid Cudi: 2019–2022: Man on the Moon III and Entergalactic

 In July 2019, Kid Cudi announced his next album would be titled Entergalactic, which he revealed would soundtrack an upcoming Netflix "adult-focused animated music series" co-created by himself and Kenya Barris.

 On April 14, 2020, Kid Cudi released "Leader of the Delinquents" as a single via Republic Records.
-The song, which Cudi had first performed back in 2012, was later released in a limited edition pressing of the track on 7" vinyl, 12" picture disc, and cassette.
+The song, which Cudi had first performed in 2012, was later released in a limited edition pressing of the track on 7" vinyl, 12" picture disc, and cassette.

-On April 24, 2020, Cudi collaborated with Travis Scott under the collective name The Scotts, to release a song under the same name, "The Scotts".
+On April 24, 2020, Cudi collaborated with Travis Scott under the collective name the Scotts, to release a song titled "The Scotts".
 It was hinted that the duo would be releasing more music in the future.
 The song debuted atop the Billboard Hot 100 chart, becoming Cudi's first number-one hit single in the US.

 Later on April 24, Cudi also revealed that he was still working on new music for a future WZRD release, joking that "we take a decade off between albums."
 On July 9, 2020, Cudi's daughter Vada, announced via social media that he would be releasing a song with multiple Grammy Award-winning artist Eminem, called "The Adventures of Moon Man & Slim Shady" the coming Friday.
 The song was released on July 10, 2020 and also saw success as a hit, as it debuted in the Top 40 of the Billboard Hot 100.

 On October 26, Cudi released a teaser video on his official Twitter account for Man on the Moon III, the final installment in his Man on the Moon series, after a decade between releases.
 The album title and release date were not shared with the video, however on December 7, Cudi announced the album would be titled Man on the Moon III: The Chosen, with a release date of December 11, 2020.
 The concept album's theme follows Cudi overcoming his darkness, but fighting to win his soul back from his alter-ego "Mr. Rager".